59 Red Flowers: Complete List With Names and Pictures

 Sweet peas are favorite flowers not just for their striking beauty, but also because of their wonderful, sweet scent that can perfume pretty much any garden.
 They come in a myriad of colors, including red, so you have plenty of choices.

-They enjoy climates that are mild and cool; this is where they thrive the most, being able to bloom wonderfully from spring to fall.
+They enjoy climates that are mild and cool.
+This is where they thrive the most, able to bloom wonderfully from spring to fall.
 It may not be a good idea to keep sweet peas if you live somewhere overly hot and humid.

 Despite needing a milder climate, sweet peas love the sun and will bloom best when in full sun or partial shade.
-They love rich, fertile soil, so it may be a good idea to use compost to make them happier.
+They love rich, fertile soil.
 Keep their soil at medium moisture and ensure that it drains well to prevent rot.

 Tulip

-To have beautiful blooms in the springtime, plant your tulips while the soil is cool in the fall.
-Tulips love the full sun and will flower most proficiently in these conditions, though they will also be happy in partial shade as long as you can give them enough sunlight, around 4 to 6 hours is good.
+To have beautiful blooms in the springtime, plant your tulips in the fall.
+Tulips love the full sun and will flower most proficiently in these conditions, though they will also be happy in partial shade as long as you can give them enough sunlight.

-Give them good garden soil with excellent drainage; compost will be of good use here as well.
 As for watering, the soil does not need to be overly moist.
-Simply mist your tulips’ soil lightly every now and again to keep them satisfied.
+Water lightly every now and again to keep them satisfied.
 Tulips are happiest when grown in USDA zones 3 through 8.

 Verbena